 We illustrate the utility of the proposed methods to produce and evaluate censored density forecasts in a context relevant for many central banks and professional forecasters.
 Specifically, we consider how censored density forecasts can be produced and evaluated using the historical GDP growth forecast errors made by the Federal Reserve Board staff and the MPC.
-Concentrating on the aftermath of the economic shocks associated with the global financial crisis and the COVID-19 pandemic, we find that the shape of the estimated density forecast is affected by whether one acknowledges censoring or not.
+Concentrating on the aftermath of the economic shocks associated with the global financial crisis and the COVID-19 pandemic, we find that the shape of the estimated density forecast is affected by whether or not one acknowledges censoring.
 There is less evidence for skewed and fat-tailed error densities when outer observations are censored.
 In other words, shocks in the tails do "wag" the whole density, as emphasized by Kozlowski, Veldkamp, and Venkateswaran (2020).
-Given the importance of assessments of skew for statements about the balance of risks in the macroeconomy (for example, see Adrian, Boyarchenko, and Giannone (2019)), this paper therefore demonstrates that the choice of statistical estimator used to produce the density forecast is more than a dry statistical issue.
+Given the importance of assessments of skew for statements about the balance of risks in the macroeconomy (for example, see Adrian, Boyarchenko, and Giannone (2019), this paper therefore demonstrates that the choice of statistical estimator used to produce the density forecast is more than a dry statistical issue.
 Censoring also delivers forecast error densities that exhibit fewer temporal instabilities than when an uncensored Gaussian density is used.
+It is an effective way of dealing with outliers that are transitory.
+But censoring will lead to delays in detecting regime change in the volatility and/or skew of the uncensored density, if and when the shocks are permanent.
+This is because shocks to the tails are censored until more than α percent are observed.

 An important question for future research is whether the degree of censoring should vary over time.
-This could reflect the judgment of the forecaster: at times when the forecaster is especially uncertain about her probability forecasts, she may choose to censor a higher percentage of her density forecasts.
-By setting the censoring at 10 percent, the MPC, for example, is stating that there is a one-in-ten chance that the unexpected happens, although its use of shortest-interval censored density forecasts allowing for asymmetries in the inner density means that this 10 percent need not be evenly split between the left and right tails of the forecast density.
+This could reflect the judgment of the forecaster: at times when the forecaster is especially uncertain about her probability forecasts, she may choose to censor a higher proportion.
+By setting the censoring at 10 percent, the MPC, for example, is stating that there is a one-in-ten chance that the unexpected will happen, although its use of shortest-interval censored density forecasts allowing for asymmetries in the inner density means that this 10 percent need not be evenly split between the left and right tails of the forecast density.
 Indeed, forecasters could communicate such asymmetries directly if they wish to alert the public to upside or downside uncertainties, as opposed to upside and downside risks.